stevewight/DuoKit/README.md

 ```

-There is additional information within each of these objects.
-I recommend digging through the above model objects to find all available properties.
+There are additional data points within each of these objects.
+I recommend digging through the above model classes to find all available properties.

 ## License

-DuoKit is released under the MIT license.
+DuoKit is released under the ***MIT*** license.
 See LICENSE for details.